 Do you have more questions about how to best engage independent professionals for your business?
 Contact us today.

-News and notes for independents and their clients.
-This is the August 8, 2016 issue.
+News and notes for independent professionals and their clients.
+This is the July 17, 2017 edition.